anemvamsi4/tasky-ai/README.md

 ## Installation

-Note: This project is in its early stages and there no CLI yet.
+Note: This project is in its early stages and there is no CLI yet.
 But you can test the agent using following steps.

 1. Clone the repository:
    ```bash